 “Do it all” bosses who haven’t flipped their script still define themselves by the amount of work they alone do.

-By not delegating, they convey the message that they don’t trust their team to do a good job.
+By not delegating, you convey the message that you don’t trust your team to do a good job.
 Team members stagnate, productivity slows, and the company suffers.
 But delegating shows trust in your team.

-New leaders who focus on integrity build trusting relationships with their team and are more likely to be successful in their careers and new roles … And this is especially key to be a leader at work who everyone admires.
+New managers who focus on integrity build trusting relationships with their team and are more likely to be successful in their careers and new roles … And this is especially key to be a leader at work who everyone admires.